-A significant portion, approximately 43 percent, of the organization's annual funding comes from the Government grants and approximately 21 percent comes from Private Grants.
+A significant portion, approximately 44 percent, of the organization's annual funding comes from the Government grants and approximately 20 percent comes from Private Grants and 15 percent from the United Way.

 The majority of the organization's contributions and grants are received from corporations, foundations, and individuals located in the greater Fort Lauderdale metropolitan area and from agencies of the state of Florida.
 As such, the organization's ability to generate resources via contributions and grants is dependent upon the economic health of that area and of the state of Florida.
 An economic downturn could cause a decrease in contributions and grants that coincides with an increase in demand for the organization's services.